stfukuda/mt-system/docs/source/start.rst

 Installation
 ------------

-First, save the whl file locally.

-Next, it can be installed as follows using pip:
+It can be installed as follows using pip:

 .. code-block:: shell

-   pip install -U XXX/XXX/mt_system-0.1.0-py3-none-any.whl
+   pip install -U mt-system

-'XXX/XXX' is the destination of the whl file.

 Usage
 -----